nliulab/FedScore-Python/README.md

 python client1.py
 python client2.py
 ```
 Note that **the current implementation is a proof of concept** with the assumption that **server and clients are on the same machine**.
 It has not been adapted or tested for real-world commercial use cases.
-In addition, the implementation only supports clinical data with **binary** outcomes.
+In addition, the implementation only supports data with **binary** outcomes.